MEARS Auction Rules and Policies

 Shipping of lots won

-The timeframe for the shipment of items will be approximately 5-7 business days after payment is received (if paid by check, items will be shipped after check clears).
-Customers interested in picking up winning bids, please email firstname.lastname@example.org or call 414-301-9536 (if picking up, winning bidder will be responsible for paying Wisconsin sales tax).
+The timeframe for the shipment of items is approximately 5-7 business days after payment is received (if paid by check, items will be shipped after your check clears).
+Customers interested in picking up items, please send an email request to email@example.com or call 414-301-9536 (if picking up, winning bidder will be responsible for paying Wisconsin sales tax).

 In response to our customers, we will now be offering priority mail shipping for those that request.
 Our standard method of shipping is Fed Ex, but for lower valued lots, we will work with our customers to provide the lowest shipping prices possible.
-Your initial invoice mail show the Fed Ex shipping fee, but if you contact our office at email@example.com, we will be happy to work with you to ship in whatever manner works best for you.
+Please contact our office at firstname.lastname@example.org, we will be happy to work with you to ship in whatever manner works best for you.

 Some items in MEARS Auctions are framed.
-Although we do our best to protect framed items, MEARS is not responsible for the condition of the frame once shipped.
+Although we do our best to protect framed items, MEARS is not responsible for the condition of the frame or glass once shipped.

 Delivery confirmation: MEARS Auctions does not include delivery confirmation with your order.
 In the event delivery confirmation is requested, written consent and prior approval must be obtained.
 MEARS Auctions is not responsibile for items left unattended.